Private Jet Fractional Ownership and Leases - A Complete Guide

 • Don’t worry about hangar or parking space, either at your home base or airports, you fly into, something that can impact vacation destinations during peak periods and trips to major sporting events.

-• No need to have a back-up aircraft readily available when your aircraft is down for maintenance.
+• There is no need to have a backup aircraft readily available when your aircraft is down for maintenance.

 • You may be able to access more than one aircraft at the same time, although fractional companies do have limitations and rules governing multi-aircraft use.
 This can be useful when flying family or executives simultaneously from various locations.